Bases syntax

 • A basic comparison using standard arithmetic operators.

 • A function.
-A variety of functions are built-in, and plugins can add additional functions.
+A variety of Functions are built-in, and plugins can add additional functions.

 The syntax and available functions for filters and formulas are the same.